vpayno/exercism-workspace/go/protein-translation/protein-doc.md

 import "protein"
 ```

-Package protein is used to translate RNA sequences into proteins\.
+Package protein is used to translate RNA sequences into proteins.

 ## Index